ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 To use DDoSX<sup>®</sup>, CDN and WAF, you need to either have your domains' setup on UKFast SafeDNS and ensure it's nameservers pointing to the UKFast nameservers or create a ANAME/ALIAS record with your current DNS provider to point to DDOSx using a provided CNAME.

+**This documentation is for settign up DDoSX<sup>®</sup> using SafeDNS.
+Documentaion on seting up an external domainvia an ALIAS, ANAME or CNAME can be found here** :doc:`/security/ddos/setup-cname`.

 To enable DDoSX<sup>®</sup>, CDN and WAF on your domains, follow these steps:

 **[1.
 Connect](#connect-domain)** your domain(s) to DDoSX